But first of all – What is churn rate?

 Another thing to look out for, that can be (but isn’t always) a red flag, is a change in customer behaviour with no obvious reason, such as them becoming very hard to reach and meetings or calls being cancelled.

-5: Focus on your customer service
+5: Focus on your customer service to reduce customer churn

 Poor customer service with even one member of your team can be enough to turn a customer away, no matter how good your product is.